Sarath, Deoghar (village): Area

 Sarath has an area of 408 ha.

 Demographics

-According to the 2011 Census of India, Sarath had a total population of 5,692, of which 2,981 (52%) were males and 2,711 (48%) were females.
+According to the 2011 Census of India, Sarath had a population of 5,692, of which 2,981 (52%) were males and 2,711 (48%) were females.
 Population in the age range 0–6 years was 1,010.
 The total number of literate persons in Sarath was 4,682 (71.61% of the population over 6 years).

 Civic administration

 Police station

 There is a police station at Sarath.

 CD block HQ

 Headquarters of Sarath CD block is at Sarath village.

 Education

 Kasturba Gandhi Balika Vidyalaya, Sarath, is a Hindi-medium girls only institution established in 2006.
 It has facilities for teaching from class VI to class XII.

 High School Gopibandh is a Hindi-medium coeducational institution established in 1980.
 It has facilities for teaching from class VI to class X.